 Upon spotting this charming old house on Yanaka's Kototoi-dori, most passers-by probably wouldn't guess that it's been home to a café for well over 70 years.
 Constructed in 1916, the building hosted the Kayaba coffee shop from 1938 until the death of the original proprietor in 2006.
-Beloved by both locals and visitors from further away, the community icon made a strong comeback in 2009, when a local NPO teamed up with the folks behind nearby gallery Scai the Bathhouse and reopened Kayaba – with the original exterior and signage intact.
+Beloved by both locals and visitors, the community icon made a strong comeback in 2009, when a local not-for-profit group teamed up with the folks behind nearby gallery Scai the Bathhouse and reopened Kayaba – with the original exterior and signage intact.

 Inside, you'll find a fusion of the time-honoured kissaten tradition and the modern craft coffee ethos – no AeroPressing, just honestly good joe, best combined with a pick off the wonderfully retro food menu.
 Try the egg sandwich for a quick bite, or the weekly lunch for a more substantial option.
 Kayaba is one of those places where you can lose track of time and just drift away into daydreams, no matter what's going on outside the weather-bitten windows.